demitry/az-900/UdemyAZ900.md

 - Reports, emails

 ### Resource Tags [61]

+Add metadata to Azure resources

+Resource Tags - a way for you to add what is called metadata to your resources for your own personal use.

+VM was created
+- Who created a VM ?
+- Why ?
+- What project It's part of ?
+- Where the billing for that ?

+Helps with billing and support issues
+The main purpose for this is for billing and support.

+What resources the most consuming?

+Goto any rs -> "Click here to add tags"
+Or "Tags"

+Tag = name-value pair

+This Data is not encrypted

+CreatedBy

+Cost Management - Cost Analysis

+Generate reports based on tags

+Add filter - ... created by me, or with tags....

+- Cost by Resource
+- Resource groups

 ### Quiz 8: ## Section 10 Quiz
 ## Section 11: AZ-900 - Azure Governance and Compliance
 ### Azure Governance and Compliance [62]